Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/quadratic_programs.rst

     QpStoppingCondition stop;
     solver.solve(stop);

-The problem dscription describs the specific interna of a problem, that are the linear and quadratic terms :math:`v` and :math:`Q`  as well as lower and upper bounds :math:`l` and :math:`u` and a starting point :math:`\alpha` which in this case is just the zero vector.
+The problem description parameterizes the problem, that is the linear and quadratic terms :math:`v` and :math:`Q`  as well as lower and upper bounds :math:`l` and :math:`u` as well as a starting point :math:`\alpha` which in this case is just the zero vector.
 We encapsulate this description inside a convenient class for easier reuse.
 The MatrixType is a special matrix type designed for very big matrices and matrices induced by datapoints and a kernel.

 The problem definition transforms the problem description into a real instance of the problem.
-This means that additional data structures are allocated as for exampl the gradient of th problem at a given starting point alpha.
+This means that additional data structures are allocated, for example the gradient of the problem at a given starting point alpha.
 Especially the ConstrainedProblem knows how to perform an optimization step with a given working set.

-The working set selection strategy is implicit in this case, as the constraint specification readily coms with a suggestion for it.
+The working set selection strategy is implicit in this case, as the constraint specification readily comes with a suggestion for it.
 We could make this more explicit and tell the Solver to use a specific working set selection strategy::

     QpSolver< ConstrainedProblemType, MVPSelectionCriterion > solver(problem);